 Non responsive and refractory coeliac disease

-The majority of people with coeliac disease start to feel much better after starting a gluten-free diet and symptoms usually improve within a few weeks.
-However, a small number of people with coeliac disease do not respond to the gluten-free diet or may initially respond to the diet and then start to experience symptoms again.
+However, a small number of people with coeliac disease do not respond to the gluten free diet or may initially respond to the diet and then start to experience symptoms again.
+This is called non responsive or refractory coeliac disease.

 Refractory coeliac disease